nicolashernandez/PyRATA/README.md

 * grammar implement quantifier AT_LEAST_ONE
 * code lexer and parser as classes
 * ihm improve the log experience by displaying parsed lextoken from the grammar, the grammar/pattern step, and the data token with length, Line Number and Position (based on http://www.dabeaz.com/ply/ply.html#ply_nn33)
+* ihm improve the debugging for users when writting patterns (e.g. using an attribute name not existing in the data) ; revise the verbosity/loglevel
+* code handle errors wo fatal crash http://stackoverflow.com/questions/18046579/reporting-parse-errors-from-ply-to-caller-of-parser
 * rename global step grammar -> patternStep and local into localstep (quantifiedStep is ambiguous since it is the name of the production just before expression)
 * code move the code for testing the validity of a patternstep into the quantifier production rule and non in expression
 * code fix global step count based on works on split(' ') when class constraints with multiple constraints
 * code fix use test_match_inside_sequence_at_least_one_including_negation_on_atomic_constraint and test_match_inside_sequence_at_least_one_including_negation_in_class_constraint
+* code revision to remove lexer.grammar since lexdata exists
 * grammar parsing when a quantifier step is not valid, the parsing should be aborted wo waiting for expression parsing
 * grammar parsing solve the shift/reduce conflict with AND and OR  ; The parser does not know what to apply between Rule 10    classconstraint -> partofclassconstraint,  and   (Rule 11    classconstraint -> partofclassconstraint AND classconstraint and Rule 12  or  classconstraint -> partofclassconstraint OR classconstraint) ; sol1 : removing Rule 10 since classconstraint should only be used to combine atomic constraint (at least two); but consequently negation should be accepted wo class (i.e. bracket) and with quantifier if so ; the use of empty rule lead to Parsing error: found token type= RBRACKET  with value= ] but not expected ; sol2 : which solve the problem, inverse the order partofclassconstraint AND classconstraint  -> classconstraint AND partofclassconstraint
 * module nltk done nltk facilities to turn it into pyrata data structure